yvzn/dotnet-energy-saving-mode/README.md

 ### Configuration

-Define a weekly schedule of when application should be in Energy Saving Mode.
+Define a weekly schedule of when Energy Saving Mode is enabled:

 The time ranges are expressed in the **local timezone of the server**.

-Extra precautions required when server is operating outside the usual timezone (for instance in another cloud region)
+Extra precautions are required when server is operating outside the usual timezone (for instance in another cloud region)

 ```jsonc